hamzaraza77094/HatchPoint-Solutions-Landing-Page/ANIMATION_ENHANCEMENTS.md

 - Modern and sophisticated
 - Distinctly professional (not tacky)

-Every interaction has been carefully crafted to create a cohesive, delightful user experience that matches the quality of your HatchPoint Solutions brand.
+Every interaction has been carefully crafted to create a cohesive, delightful user experience that matches the quality of your Hatchpoint brand.